hryuk/react-awesome-router/README.md

 Comming from non-react world, routing throgh JSX components feels anoying to me.
 I don't like to spread the routing logic between different react components; I don't like to write JSX components to extend router capabilities (like auth).
 I also missed other features I enjoy and was used to like [Angular guards](https://angular.io/api/router/CanActivate) and [Koa](https://github.com/koajs/koa) middleware based architecture.

 When starting with react hooks, I realized how simple it will be to write a react router with hooks, [history.js](https://github.com/ReactTraining/history) and [path-to-regexp](https://github.com/pillarjs/path-to-regexp), indeed I think the whole module is far below 200 lines of code.
-This module allows me to provide basic routing features to small applications, as well as more advanced features on bigger applications through the use of custom ad-hoc middlewares.
+This module allows to provide basic routing features to small applications, as well as more advanced features on bigger applications through the use of custom ad-hoc middlewares.

 ## Installation